mshtyusuf/E_Authentication_System/README.md

     <li> The user now needs to scan this QR code to the system's webcam and get logged in to the website.</li>
    </ol>
  </ul>

+ <b> Before running this application on your system, you are requested to change the sender email ID and password in settings.</b>